marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 =======
 A foundamental requirement for a 2FA device is that the OTP cannot be generated without the device itself.
-This seems to be obvious, but one of the reasons I wanted to reverse engineer the application was also to verify that the PIN alone would not be sufficient to generate the OTP.
+This seems to be obvious, but one of the reasons I wanted to reverse engineer the application was also to verify that the PIN alone would not be sufficient to get the OTP.
 There must be "something I have" involved, not just something I know.

-Looking through the code, one can see that the application has a dependency over Android KeyStore and it implements a three level key hierarchy.
-First, a `SecretKey` is retrieved from Android KeyStore.
-From `smali_classes4/v2/a/a/m.smali|e()`:
+Looking through the code, one can see that the application has a dependency over Android KeyStore and it implements a two level key hierarchy.
+First, a `SecretKey` is retrieved in `smali_classes4/v2/a/a/m.smali|e()`:

 ```
 const-string p1, "AndroidKeyStore"